How to Interpret Mold Test Results

 Evaluation of results when assessing a general complaint area of a structure.
 Comparative evaluation of results from the area of compliant to background sample results (non-complaint area).You should not expect that any company testing for mold would only provide raw laboratory data.
 All lab data must be summarized by the mold consultant explaining the results of the testing performed.
 The environmental professional needs to put forth standards for judging what is an acceptable, tolerable, or normal quantity of mold.
 The results of samples taken in all situations cannot be interpreted without physical inspection of the contaminated area or without considering the building’s characteristics and the factors that led to the present condition.

-When evaluating mold test results, the consultant will evaluate patterns among the indoor mold founds, as different molds grow on different organic material and at different moisture levels such as the following:
+When evaluating mold test results, the consultant will evaluate patterns among the indoor mold found, as different molds grow on different organic material and at different moisture levels such as the following: